suda-huanglab/scCirclehunter/README.md

 [cutoff]: `cutoff` is a user input params `-c` or determine by circlehunter2 automatically if not set by user, which is default to the inverse survival of poisson distribution use mean of the whole genome depth as $\lambda$. `cutoff` will be log in the stderr.

-## Downstream analysis - Assigning ecDNA to Cell Populations
+## Step2-Assigning ecDNA to Cell Populations

 Refer to the example in **demo/scCirclehunter_downstream_demo.html** for assigning ecDNA to cell populations.
 The functions utilized are available in the **scripts/** directory.